 • Admins overseeing USB redirection should ensure the VDI software in use is always up-to-date, the appropriate servers are utilized, and the operating systems (OS) are compatible with USB redirection.

-Remote Desktop USB Redirection Not Working
+USB Redirection is Not Working - How to Fix It?

 It can be frustrating when dealing with an RDP USB not working, but here’s how to fix it and get back to work.